SoftwareAG/c8y-docs/content/machine-learning/remaining-useful-life-bundle/remaining-useful-life-using-demo-device.md

 The integrated Jupyter Notebook feature within {{< product-c8y-iot >}} Machine Learning Workbench helps in writing the code that creates the Random Forest model in PMML format using the training data *train_FD001.csv* contained in the **Data** folder.
 The script uses the scikit-learn framework ([https://scikit-learn.org](https://scikit-learn.org)) to train a Random Forest model.

-After the model is created, the scikit-learn object can be converted to PMML format using the Nyoka library [https://github.com/nyoka-pmml/nyoka](https://github.com/nyoka-pmml/nyoka).
+Once your created the model, convert the scikit-learn object to PMML format using the Nyoka library [https://github.com/nyoka-pmml/nyoka](https://github.com/nyoka-pmml/nyoka).

-The following steps illustrate the training of a Random Forest machine learning model using the Jupyter Notebook.
+The following steps illustrate the training of a Random Forest machine learning model using the Jupyter Notebook:

 1. Open the *TrainRULModel.ipynb* file in the **Code** folder of the project.